goblimey/go-ntrip/README.md

 I don't know if MSM7 messages have any operational advantage over MSM4 for 2cm accurate working.

-UBlox advises that if a rover based on their technology uses GLONASS MSMs (type 4 or 7) the base station should also send messages of type 1230
+UBlox advises that if a rover based on their technology uses GLONASS MSMs (mssage type 1084 or 1087) the base station should also send messages of type 1230
 GLONASS code-phase bias values.
 Unfortunately
-the RTKLIB software doesn't have functionality to decode one of those.
+the RTKLIB software doesn't have functionality to decode one of those, so I have no idea what's in them.
+(Mind you, the ones that my equipment receives seem to contain just a string of zeroes.)

-Apart from MSM material, a rover also needs type 1005 messages, which give the position of the base station.
+Apart from MSM material, a rover also needs type 1005 or 1006 messages, which give the position of the base station.
+(1005 gives just the position,
+1006 gives the position plus the height of the base station above the ground.)

 The UBlox ZED-F9P Integration Manual (2022-02 edition) section 3.1.5.5.3 'Base station: RTCM output conﬁguration'